 Times of great uncertainty like these can cause a great deal of stress as so much is both unpredictable and out of our control.
 However, despite everything, we still need to help our students develop both their language skills, and their abilities to deal successfully with the world of work in future (whatever that may look like).

 Students all over the world are underachieving in speaking exams because of nerves - yet it’s something that is often overlooked in class.
 Whether your students are preparing for in-class speaking tests or official exams like PTE General, IELTS or Cambridge B2 First, there are a number of techniques that you can use to help learners face the big day with confidence.
-In this practical webinar, we will explore a range of classroom activities and share useful resources that you will be able to use immediately in your lessons.
+In this practical webinar, we explore a range of classroom activities and share useful resources that you will be able to use immediately in your lessons.

 Research shows that reading for pleasure can promote better health and wellbeing.
-In this webinar we will see how Graded Readers can be a wonderful tool to help young learners engage with reading with practical ideas and activities to encourage children to read at home and become life-long readers.
+In this webinar we see how Graded Readers can be a wonderful tool to help young learners engage with reading with practical ideas and activities to encourage children to read at home and become life-long readers.